Arthur Twining Hadley: Biography

-He was born in New Haven, Connecticut, the son of James Hadley, Professor of Greek at Yale 1851–1872, and his wife, née Anne Loring Morris.
+Hadley was born in New Haven, Connecticut, the son of James Hadley, Professor of Greek at Yale 1851–1872, and his wife, née Anne Loring Morris.
 He graduated from Yale College in 1876, where he was a member of DKE and Skull and Bones, and received prizes in English, classics and astronomy.
 He then studied political science at Yale (1876–1877), and at the University of Berlin (1878–1879) under Adolph Wagner.
 He was a tutor at Yale in 1879–1883, instructor in political science in 1883–1886, professor of political science in 1886–1891, professor of political economy in 1891–1899, and first Dean of the Graduate School in 1892–1895.
 His course in economics became a favorite of undergraduates, and he wrote a classic study of the economics of railroad transportation.
 He became president of Yale in 1899—the first president who was not a minister—and guided it through a period of expansion and consolidation.